 - 1. The clinical component of the surgical technology program is evaluated by the faculty and/or preceptors and must be satisfactorily completed prior to progression to a higher-level SUR course. - 2.
+While the preceptor score is needed to help with the over all assessment, the faculty score is the only one recognized by accreditation. - 3.
 Clinical performance will be assessed daily by clinical preceptors.
 Instructors will access each student 3 or 4 times a semester in the clinical setting.
-(2 Summary and 2 Graded evaluations) - 3.
-Instructors will be available to review clinical evaluations with the student weekly and during mid-term and final clinical conferences at the end of the semester. - 4.
-Students are expected to show consistent improvement in meeting the criteria throughout the semester demonstrating a progression in learning. - 5.
-Students may write comments regarding their clinical experience, or evaluation, on the evaluation form. - 6.
-Students are required to sign the advisement form to reflect that they have had an opportunity to read their evaluation. - 7.
+(1 Weekly/ Biweekly Summary and 2 Graded evaluations) - 4.
+Instructors will be available to review clinical evaluations with the student weekly and during mid-term and final clinical conferences at the end of the semester. - 5.
+Students are expected to show consistent improvement in meeting the criteria throughout the semester demonstrating a progression in learning. - 6.
+Students may write comments regarding their clinical experience, or evaluation, on the evaluation form. - 7.
+Students are required to sign the advisement form to reflect that they have had an opportunity to read their evaluation. - 8.
 If a student is not prepared to carry out his or her clinical assignment, he or she may be dismissed from the clinical area.
-Lack of preparedness for the clinical assignment will be considered as jeopardizing client safety and will be documented in the Clinical Summary Report or reported through the Academic Alert system. - 8.
+Lack of preparedness for the clinical assignment will be considered as jeopardizing client safety and will be documented in the Clinical Summary Report or reported through the Academic Alert system. - 9.
 Clinical errors which could jeopardize client safety will be documented and may be cause for dismissal.
 Clinical errors that jeopardize aseptic technique, sterility, or sharps safety issues will result in a critical u.
 2 Critical U's will result in dismissal from the program.
 [Critical Us are actions that do not meet the standard of care and professionalism expected by the HGTC Surgical Technology program and HGTC.
-A detailed list of examples will be provided to each student prior to entering the clinical rotation.]

-9. Students are required to attend 100% of the scheduled clinical hours to satisfactorily meet course requirements.
+A detailed list of examples will be provided to each student prior to entering the clinical rotation.] - 10.
+If a student received a rating of 1 on their clinical evaluation from the preceptor or instructor 2 times in the same category will result in a critical U. Two critical U's will result in a removal from the program. - 11.
+Students are required to attend 100% of the scheduled clinical hours to satisfactorily meet course requirements.
 Any absences will be documented and rescheduled with the clinical site.
 Failure to meet course objectives will result in failure of the course.